NSU-SU19CSE299S16/SU19CSE299S16G02NSU/README.md

 ## **Project Report**
+## Introduction:
+The healthcare and Medicine Delivery System (HAMDS) is a quick gateway for easier medical transport.
+It is a system that allows the users to be at ease regarding their medicine transportation and apppointments of doctors.
+It allows the user to order medicine.
+The users are also allowed to give appointments of doctors using this website.

+## Features
 In our homepage, we have options of login for **admin** and login and register both for the **users.**

 ## **USER:**